barharding/PyBer_Analysis/README.md

 ## Results

 ### Summary Data Analysis
-Before analyzing the summary data.
-One observation about the data itself which is worth pointing out is that the number of cities in the analysis by type is different.
-This was verified by adding to the analysis the following code shown in **_Figure 1: City Count by Type_**.
+Before analyzing the summary data, one observation about the data itself which is worth pointing out is that the number of cities in the analysis by type is different.
+We can see that there were 66 urban cities, 36 suburban and 18 rural cities in the data set.
+This was verified by executing the code shown in **_Figure 1: City Count by Type_**.

 ![City Count by Type](/resources/city_count.png)